CrimsonSunrise/Glimpse/readme.md

     * Strategies
 5. After creating all the needed collections you will need to import the base data into every collection.
 For this step, select a collection, click on the green button **ADD DATA**, click on **Import File**, **Select a file...** and navigate to the folder **Collections** inside the project, select the corresponding file name for the collection you've selected and then click **Open**.
 After click on the green button **IMPORT**.
 6. Do the same thing for all the collections.
 Be cautious to not import twice.
+7. You will notice that there's some default data inside the Account collection that we've just imported.
+You can change the "email" and "password" fields to access the app later on.
+Note that this procedure is not needed after the account creation process.
-7. After importing all the collection files we're done with the database and you can proceed to the next step.
+8. After importing all the collection files we're done with the database and you can proceed to the next step.

 <a name="api-setup"></a>
 ### API Setup